Is Toenail Fungus Contagious?

 Most people don’t take toenail fungus seriously.
 Since they may never have had an infected toenail before, they think they don’t have to pay attention to the various warnings about toenail fungal infections.
 The reality is these infections are highly contagious, and if you are not careful you can contract one that will take years to get rid of.

-Toenail infections are caused by different types of fungi, yeasts, and molds.
+Toenail infections are caused by different types of fungi, yeasts, and molds with the most common being Trichophyton rubrum.
 However, dermatophytes are the biggest offenders when it comes to infecting nails.
 These organisms actually live on the body and can quickly become a problem for their host under the right conditions.
 Dermatophytes can also live on inanimate surfaces and thrive in moist damp areas like showers.

 Toenail fungus can live undetected on the nail bed for many months, which increases the risk of spreading it.
 If you don’t want to spend weeks, months, or years battling reoccurring infections and living with toenails that are discolored in some combination of black, white and yellow, here are a few things you can do to prevent fungal toenail infections.